Percutaneous Nephrolithotripsy (PCNL)

-Percutaneous nephrolithotripsy (PCNL or PNL) refers to a minimally invasive endoscopic treatment that is used for removing staghorn stones or large kidney stones or multiple stones in the upper ureter.
+Percutaneous Nephrolithotripsy (PCNL or PNL) refers to a minimally invasive endoscopic treatment that is used for removing staghorn stones, large kidney stones or multiple stones in the upper ureter.

-In this procedure, a puncture is created in the skin through the kidney to the stone and a telescopic port is inserted.
-No big incision is required for this surgery.
-A telescope known as a nephroscope is passed through this port into the kidney to disintegrate the stone and break it into pieces and to remove the debris from the stone.
-PCNL or PNL is performed under general anesthesia and real-time x-ray control called fluoroscopy.
+In this procedure, a puncture is created in the skin through the kidney to the stone and a telescopic port is inserted, without any big incision required.
+A telescope known as a nephroscope is passed through this port into the kidney to disintegrate the stone and break it into pieces, to remove the debris from the stone.
+PCNL or PNL is performed under general anaesthesia and real-time X-ray control called fluoroscopy.
 The surgery may last for 1 or 2 hours.

-- It eliminates the large skin incision caused by pervious kidney surgery for stones.
+- Eliminating the large skin incision caused by pervious kidney surgery for stones

-- Recovery and healing is faster when compared to other procedures.
+- Faster recovery and healing as compared to other procedures